vbarbarosh/authwall/docs/config.md

 ## AUTHWALL_UNSET_HEADERS

 Headers to remove from requests before Authwall forwards them to `AUTHWALL_TARGET_URL`.
+Removal happens last, after Authwall's own headers and `AUTHWALL_SET_HEADERS` have been applied — see the order in [AUTHWALL_SET_HEADERS](#authwall_set_headers).

 - Type: semicolon-separated header names
 - Default: none
 - Validation: each header name must be valid for Node's HTTP client

-Use this to prevent client-supplied headers from reaching the upstream, especially headers that the upstream treats as trusted identity or authorization input.
+Use this to drop headers the upstream should not see — typically session cookies or upstream-trusted authorization headers leaking through from the client.
+Authwall already strips every `x-auth-*` header from incoming requests in middleware, so client-supplied `X-Auth-User` cannot reach the proxy in any case.

 Example: